 This is started off very slowly and gradually increased until you are having regular contractions.
 The drip will be stopped soon after your baby is born or sooner if there are any concerns with you or your baby.

-Due to your labour not starting naturally, it will be recommended that you have continuous monitoring of baby’s heartbeat and your contraction pattern via a monitor.
-This can mean that moving freely around in labour may be more difficult.
-Most hospitals have wireless monitors available, so request to use one to help you to stay upright and active during labour.
+Due to your labour not starting naturally, it will be recommended that you have continuous monitoring of baby’s heartbeat and your contraction pattern via a monitor to see how your baby is coping as well as ensuring you do not hypercontract (more than 4 contractions in 10 minutes).
+This can mean that moving freely around in labour may be more difficult, although most hospitals have wireless monitors available for you to use which can help you to stay upright and active during labour.

 Summary